John Anderson (American football)

-Roger John Anderson (born February 14, 1956) is an American former professional football player who was a linebacker for the Green Bay Packers of the National Football League (NFL) for 12 seasons from 1978 to 1989.
+Roger John Anderson (born February 14, 1956) is an American former professional football player.
+He was a linebacker for the Green Bay Packers of the National Football League (NFL) for 12 seasons from 1978 to 1989.

-A native of Waukesha, Wisconsin, Anderson was selected as the Packers' most valuable defensive player three consecutive years.
+Anderson is a native of Waukesha, Wisconsin.
+He was selected as the Packers' most valuable defensive player for three consecutive years.
 At the end of his career with the Packers, he was the team's all-time leader in tackles and was tied with Ray Nitschke for the Packers' career record in interceptions by a linebacker.
 Anderson was named a second-team player on the NFL 1980s All-Decade Team and was inducted into the Green Bay Packers Hall of Fame in 1996.

 Anderson also played college football as a linebacker and defensive end for the Michigan Wolverines from 1974 to 1977.
 He was selected as a first-team All-Big Ten Conference player in 1976 and a first-team All-American in 1977.
 In 2009, he became the linebackers coach at Carroll University.

-Early years
+Early life

 Anderson was born in Waukesha, Wisconsin, in 1956.
 He attended Waukesha South High School where he played both football and basketball.

 University of Michigan

 Anderson enrolled at the University of Michigan in 1974 and played college football for head coach Bo Schembechler's Wolverines teams from 1974 to 1977.
 He was a backup outside linebacker as a freshman in 1974.
 He was converted to a defensive end in 1975 and started one game at that position.

 As a junior, Anderson started 10 games at defensive end for the 1976 Michigan Wolverines football team that compiled a 10-2 and allowed opponents to score only 95 points (7.9 points per game).
-Anderson contributed 65 tackles and three interceptions for the 1976 Wolverines.
-At the end of the 1976 season, Anderson received the team's Frederick Matthei Award, and he was also selected as a first-team All-Big Ten Conference player.
+Anderson contributed to 65 tackles and three interceptions for the 1976 Wolverines.
+At the end of the 1976 season, Anderson received the team's Frederick Matthei Award.
+He was also selected as a first-team All-Big Ten Conference player.

 As a senior, Anderson was moved to the outside linebacker position where he started all 12 games for the 1977 Michigan team that compiled a 10-2 and allowed opponents to score only 124 points (10.3 points per game).
 Anderson tallied 73 tackles, one fumble recovery and one interception for the 1977 team.
-In 1977, Anderson received the team's Meyer Morton Award and was selected by the Football Writers Association of America as a first-team linebacker on the 1977 College Football All-America Team.
+In 1977, he received the team's Meyer Morton Award and was selected by the Football Writers Association of America as a first-team linebacker on the 1977 College Football All-America Team.